A model of multiple hypothesis testing: Proofs of results in Online Appendix

-\paragraph{Step 3: Alternative set of maximin protocols.} We now claim that any maximin protocol which is not $r^*$ must satisfy for \textit{some} $j \in \mathcal{K}$,
+\textbf{Step 2: Alternative set of maximin protocols.} We now claim that any maximin protocol $r'$, which does not satisfy Equation \eqref{eqn:separate}, must satisfy for some $j \in \{1, \cdots, \bar{J}\}$,

-The claim holds for the following reasons.
-Consider a maximin protocol $r'$ such that for all $k$ Equation \eqref{eqn:mot} does not hold.
-Then if $r'$ is maximin optimal and satisfies Equation \eqref{eqn:mot} with equality for all $k$, then there must be an $r^*$ defined as in the proposition statement equal to $r$.
-Therefore it must be that $r'$ is such that for some $k$ Equation \eqref{eqn:mot} is satisfied with reversed \textit{strict} inequality and for all $k$ is satisfied with reversed weak inequality.
-To observe why, by the above argument
+We prove the claim by contradiction.
+Consider a maximin protocol $r'$ such that for all $j$ Equation \eqref{eqn:mot1} is violated.
+Then if $r'$ is maximin optimal and satisfies Equation \eqref{eqn:mot1} with equality for all $j$, there must be an $r^*$ defined as in the proposition statement equal to $r'$, which leads to a contradiction.
+Therefore it must be that if $r'$ does not satisfy Equation \eqref{eqn:mot1} for some $j$, $r'$ is such that for some $j$ Equation \eqref{eqn:mot1} is satisfied with reversed \textit{strict} inequality and for all $j$ is satisfied with reversed weak inequality.
+In such a case, it follows that $ \sum_j P\Big(r_j'(X) = 1 | \theta = 0\Big) > C. $ This violates maximin optimality, as we can take $\theta = (-t, -t, \cdots, -t) \in \Theta_0$ for some small $t$.
+By Assumption \ref{ass:partially_contractable} (namely, by continuity of $F_\theta$), we have for $t$ small enough, $ \sum_j P\Big(r_j'(X) = 1 | \theta_k = -t, ~ \forall k\Big) > C. $ Therefore, for $t$ small enough, the protocol $r'$ induces the researcher to experiment leading to negative welfare.
+This violates maximin optimality by the argument in Step 1 of the proof of Proposition \ref{prop:maximin2}.